Hasibull/github-profile-scraping/README.md

 # Simple github profile info scraping Using Python

+## What include's?
-This program can display the gitHub user's profile picture link and the number of repositories he/she has.
+- gitHub user's profile picture
----
+- the number of repositories.

 *Libraries used:*